Sport is an integral part of student life at The University of Queensland (UQ).

 - UQ Sport may contact the relevant sporting organisation and nominated representative to validate the information relating to the application.

 - Applicants will receive notification via email from the Elite Athlete Program Officer and receive the Competition Subsidy Agreement Form and payment form whichmust be completed and returned with the competition report and photo before a subsidy payment is made.

 - Approved subsidy payments can only be made electronically to the UQ student-athlete’s nominated bank account post-event.

-- Applicants should allow 20 business days for assessment, notification and payment after submitting a completed application.
+- Applicants should allow 30 business days for assessment and notification after submitting a completed application.

 - Incomplete applications will not be processed.